DLiNa/dlina.github.io/_posts/2015-06-25-200-Years-of-Literary-Network-Data.md

 As you can see, there is something going on in our corpus.
 For example, in the second half of the 18th century, we witness a period of gradual increase in the number of characters that can be brought in connection with the renunciation of classical drama poetics and the beginning reception of Shakespeare.
 We also recognise a peak in the 1830s, not least due to the success of the historical drama in this period.
 In the late 19th century, we can observe a significant reduction in the number of characters, probably an effect owed to the naturalistic drama and its recourse to the classical poetics and their idea of the [three unities](https://en.wikipedia.org/wiki/Classical_unities).

 At the same time, it is significant how the standard deviation goes up towards the end of the 18th century.
 This indicates an increased number of different structural styles of drama composition.
-What we can observe here is a differentiation of dramatic production, in structural terms, away from the uniformity of the 1730s and 1750s.
+What we can observe here is a differentiation of dramatic production, in structural terms, away from the uniformity of the years from 1730 to 1750.
 This, however, changes again in the mid-19th century.

 We don't want to further discuss these statistical values ​​at this point, especially because we don't want to espouse any monocausal explanations.